Motion Guide - Installation

 - Execute external program when a picture is saved.

-- Execute external program when a movie mpeg is created (opened)
+- Execute external program when a movie file is created (opened)

-- Execite external program when a movie mpeg ends (closed)
+- Execite external program when a movie file is ending (closed)

 - Motion tracking

-- Feed events to an MySQL or PostgreSQL database.
+- Feed events to an MySQL, PostgreSQL or SQLite3 database.

 - Feed video back to a video4linux loopback for real time viewing